mabahma/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 The project does not provide detailed documentation but README.md has sufficient usage instructions for the  2 implemented RPC methods.
 There is one Example folder with codes for doing examples.
-This is acceptable since the project is its beginning.
+This is acceptable since the project is in its beginning.

 **For next milestones, OP is encouraged to provide more documentation on how to use the SDK, along with sample codes for using critical SDK functions**